-If Open.Connection is NULL, and Open.Durable is TRUE, the client SHOULD attempt to reconnect to this open, as specified in section 3.2.4.4.
+If For the specified Open.
+Connection is NULL, and Open.
+Durable is TRUE, the client SHOULD attempt to reconnect to this open, MUST select a connection as specified in section 3.2.4.4.
 If the reconnect succeeds, this FSCTL MUST be retried.
 If it fails, the error code MUST be returned to the application.

-If Open.Connection is NULL, and Open.Durable is FALSE, the client MUST fail this FSCTL operation.
+If Open.Connection is NULL, and Open.Durable is FALSE1.7.
+If no connection is available, the client MUST fail this the FSCTL operation.

-If Open.Connection is not NULL, the client initializes an SMB2 IOCTL Request following the syntax specified in section 2.2.31.
+If Open.Connection is not NULLOtherwise, the client initializes an SMB2 IOCTL Request following the syntax specified in section 2.2.31.
 The SMB2 header MUST be initialized as follows: